matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 in multi-tenant clusters to prevent any single tenant from monopolizing cluster resources.

-NEW SECTION - INTERVIEW 3
+NEW SECTION - INTERVIEW 3.

 1) What is a Kubernetes Service and Why is it Important?
 Answer: A Kubernetes Service is an abstract way to expose an application running on a set of Pods as a network service.
 It provides a consistent and stable IP address, DNS name, and port and load balances the traffic among the Pods.
 Services are crucial for managing how clients access your application, as they provide a stable interface to a dynamic set of Pods.

-2) Explain the Different Types of Services in Kubernetes.
+2) Explain the Different Types of Services in Kubernetes?
 Answer: The main types of Services in Kubernetes are:
 a) ClusterIP: Exposes the Service on an internal IP in the cluster, making it only reachable from within the cluster.
 b) NodePort: Exposes the Service on the same port of each selected Node’s IP, making it accessible from outside the cluster.